About Schema Play Theory

 Schema play theory is the idea that children enjoy repeating patterns of behavior during their play and exploration and that this repetition helps them gain, understand, and organize information and knowledge of the world.

-Swiss biologist Jean Piaget was among the first to notice these organized patterns of behavior.
+Swiss biologist Jean Piaget was among the first to notice these organized behavior patterns.
 He defined schemas as mental maps.
-His work on schema theory was foundational in our understanding of children as active learnings and child development as a whole.2
+His work on schema theory was foundational in our understanding of children as active learners and child development as a whole (Louis, Stella; Beswick, Clare; Featherstone, Sally.
+Understanding Schemas in Young Children (Featherstone Professional Development) (p.
+8).
+Bloomsbury Publishing.
+Kindle Edition).

 In Schemas: A Practical Handbook, it is explained this way: